The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts

 {INAF -- Istituto di Astrofisica e Planetologia Spaziali, via Fosso del Cavaliere 100, 00133 Rome, Italy\\ \and Department of Astronomy, University of Maryland, College Park, MD 20742-4111, USA \and Astrophysics Science Division, NASA Goddard Space Flight Center, 8800 Greenbelt Rd, Greenbelt, MD 20771, USA \and Department of Physics, The George Washington University, 725 21st Street NW, Washington, DC 20052, USA \and Astronomy, Physics, and Statistics Institute of Sciences (APSIS), The George Washington University, Washington, DC 20052, USA \and INAF -- Istituto di Radioastronomia, Via Gobetti 101, I-40129, Bologna, Italy \and Istituto Nazionale di Ricerca Metrologica (INRiM) - Strada delle Cacce 91, I-10135 Torino, Italy \and Department of Physics and Astronomy, University of Nevada, 89154, Las Vegas, NV, USA \and INAF -- Osservatorio Astronomico di Cagliari, via della Scienza 5, I-09047 Selargius (CA), Italy \and Kavli Institute for Astronomy and Astrophysics, Peking University, Beijing 100871, China \and National Astronomical Observatories, Chinese Academy of Sciences, Beijing 100012, China \and Department of Physics, Universit\`a di Cagliari, S.P.
 Monserrato-Sestu km 0,700, I-09042 Monserrato (CA), Italy }

-\abstract {We present the results of a multiwavelength campaign of FRB20201124A, the second closest repeating fast radio burst recently localized in a nearby ($z$\,$=$\,$0.0978$) galaxy.
-Deep VLA observations led to the detection of a quiescent radio emission, also marginally visible in X-rays with \textit{Chandra}.
-Imaging at 22 GHz allowed us to resolve the source on a scale of $\gtrsim 1\arcsec$ in a direction tangential to the center of the host galaxy and locate it at the position of the FRB, within an error of $0.2\arcsec$.
+\abstract {We present the results of a multiwavelength campaign of \frb, the third closest repeating fast radio burst recently localized in a nearby ($z$\,$=$\,$0.0978$) galaxy.
+Deep VLA observations led to the detection of quiescent radio emission, also marginally visible in X-rays with \textit{Chandra}.
+Imaging at 22 GHz allowed us to resolve the source on a scale of $\gtrsim 1\arcsec$ and locate it at the position of the FRB, within an error of $0.2\arcsec$.
 EVN and e-MERLIN observations sampled small angular scales, from 2 to 100 mas, providing tight upper limits on the presence of a compact source and evidence for diffuse radio emission.
 We argue that this emission is associated with enhanced star formation activity in the proximity of the FRB, corresponding to a star formation rate of $\approx 10\ {\rm M}_\odot {\rm yr}^{-1}$.
-The surface star formation rate at the location of FRB20201124A is two orders of magnitude larger than typically observed in other precisely localized FRBs.
+The surface star formation rate at the location of \frb\ is two orders of magnitude larger than typically observed in other precisely localized FRBs.
 Such a high SFR is indicative of this FRB source being a new-born magnetar produced from a SN explosion of a massive star progenitor.
-Upper limits to the X-ray counterparts of 49 radio bursts observed in our simultaneous FAST, SRT and \textit{Chandra} campaign are consistent with a magnetar scenario. } \keywords{ Stars: magnetars -- Radio continuum: galaxies -- Galaxies: star formation -- X-rays: galaxies -- X-rays: bursts } \titlerunning{FRB20201124A} \authorrunning{L. Piro et al.}
+Upper limits to the X-ray counterparts of 49 radio bursts observed in our simultaneous FAST, SRT and \textit{Chandra} campaign are consistent with a magnetar scenario. } \keywords{ Stars: magnetars -- Radio continuum: galaxies -- Galaxies: star formation -- X-rays: galaxies -- X-rays: bursts } \titlerunning{FRB\,20201124A} \authorrunning{L. Piro et al.}